gioxx/Nebula.Log/README.md

 - `LogFileName` (String, Optional)
   The name of the log file.
 Defaults to `activity.log` if not specified.

+- `TryFix` (Switch, Optional)
+  If the `activity.log` file is not writable, the function tries to rename the old file and create a new one where new log messages can be written.

 #### **Description**

 `Test-ActivityLog` checks whether the specified log file exists and is writable by the current user.
 If the file doesn't exist or is not writable, it returns `"KO"` and writes an error.
 If everything is in order, it appends a test entry and returns `"OK"`.
+You can also use `TryFix` switch in case the file is not writable, to attempt an automatic _repair_.

 This is useful for automated checks or pre-flight validations before starting logging operations.